 THE ART OF ERRO

-By Gwen Stolyarov, New York
+Review by Gwen Stolyarov, New York

 The first major American survey of work by Iceland’s most acclaimed contemporary painter will be on view at New York University’s Grey Art Gallery from April 13 to July 17, 2004.
 Worldscapes: The Art of Erró features approximately 80 paintings and collages, as well as props from the artist’s avant-garde films.
 SimultaneouslyConcurrently, 10 large paintings from Erró’s series titled Femmes Fatales, 198795, will be shown uptown at Goethe-Institut New York while a recent suite of lithographs, Mao’s Last Visit to Venice, will be on view at NYU’s Lillian Vernon Center for International Affairs.
 Erró, who encountered American Pop art during several extended visits to New York in the 1960s, is best known for his colorful, jam-packed postmodern history paintings that mix and juxtapose styles.
 Not content simply to blur the boundaries between high and low, Erró deploys a kaleidoscope of cartoon characters, art historical icons, and government leaders to comment on urgent social and political issues.